Psoriatic Arthritis (cont.)

 Patients with psoriatic arthritis can also develop inflammation of the tendons (tendinitis) and around cartilage.
 Inflammation of the tendon behind the heel causes Achilles tendinitis, leading to pain with walking and climbing stairs.
 Inflammation of the chest wall and of the cartilage that links the ribs to the breastbone (sternum) can cause chest pain, as seen in costochondritis.

-Aside from arthritis and spondylitis, psoriatic arthritis can cause inflammation in other organs, such as the eyes, lungs, and aorta.
+Aside from arthritis and spondylitis, psoriatic arthritis can cause fatigue and inflammation in other organs, such as the eyes, lungs, and aorta.
 Inflammation in the colored portion of the eye (iris) causes iritis, a painful condition that can be aggravated by bright light as the iris opens and closes the opening of the pupil.
 Corticosteroids injected directly into the eyes are sometimes necessary to decrease inflammation and prevent blindness.
 Inflammation in and around the lungs (pleuritis) causes chest pain, especially with deep breathing as the lungs expand against the inflamed areas, as well as shortness of breath.
 Inflammation of the aorta (aortitis) can cause leakage of the aortic valves, leading to heart failure and shortness of breath.

 Acne and nail changes are commonly seen in psoriatic arthritis.
 Pitting and ridges are seen in fingernails and toenails of 80% of patients with psoriatic arthritis.
 Interestingly, these characteristic nail changes are observed in only a minority of psoriasis patients who do not have arthritis.
 Acne has been noted to occur in higher frequency in patients with psoriatic arthritis.
 In fact, a syndrome exists that features inflammation of the joint lining (synovitis), acne and pustules on the feet or palms, thickened and inflamed bone (hyperostosis), and bone inflammation (osteitis).
 This syndrome is, therefore, named by the eponym SAPHO syndrome.